chowson/chowson.github.io/_posts/2015-08-26-sitecore-mvc-programmatically-add-renderings-with-caching.md

 <p>Sitecore provides a suite of web controls for Web Forms development within the
 <em>Sitecore.Web.UI.WebControls</em> namespace and one of these controls is
 <em>Sublayout</em>.
-This was used to statically add a Sitecore sublayout to the current sublayout.
+This was used to programmatically add a Sitecore sublayout to the current sublayout.
 This control inherits from <em>Sitecore.Web.UI.WebControls.WebControl</em> which contains all of the standard caching properties such as <em>Cacheable, VaryByData, VaryByQueryString</em> etc. Example usage of the <em>Sublayout</em> control:</p>